Functional Behaviour Assessment and BehaviourTeacher and behaviour specialist observing a pupil using a visual schedule in a primary classroom

 - Tangibles: The student engages in the behaviour to access or maintain a preferred object, activity, or food.

-Scott (2017) notes that escape and attention are the two most common functions in school settings, and that many teachers inadvertently reinforce both.
-When a student disrupts and is sent to the corridor, the escape function is reinforced.
-When a teacher responds to every outburst with visible attention, the attention function is reinforced.
+In school settings, teams commonly consider escape, attention, access to tangibles and sensory or automatic reinforcement.
+Adults can accidentally strengthen a pattern when the consequence gives the learner exactly what the behaviour was seeking.
+When a student disrupts and is sent to the corridor, the escape function may be reinforced.
+When a teacher responds to every outburst with visible attention, the attention function may be reinforced.
 Function-based thinking asks: what is this student getting from this behaviour that they are not getting any other way?

 The connection to a student's Individualised Education Programme matters here.
 The IEP team is responsible for the FBA and BIP process.
 General education teachers, who are legally required members of the IEP team, are essential participants, not passive recipients of a plan developed without them.